Trump, Republicans raise $105 million in second quarter for re-election bid

 Senators Bernie Sanders of Vermont and Kamala Harris of California led the Democratic pack in fundraising earlier in the year.

-Reporting by Susan Heavey and Ginger Gibson; Editing by Doina Chiacu and David Gregorio
+Reporting by Susan Heavey and Ginger Gibson; Editing by Doina Chiacu, Jonathan Oatis and David Gregorio